Alexandre Bilodeau: Personal life

 Bilodeau is the son of Serge Bilodeau and Sylvie Michaud.
 His older brother, Frédéric, was diagnosed with cerebral palsy at a young age and told that he would be unable to walk by the time he was 12.
 Frédéric is now age 28 and still has the ability to walk.
 He also has a younger sister, Béatrice who was also a mogul skier on the Canadian national team.
 As a child, Bilodeau was an avid hockey player.
 However, his mother got tired of taking Frédéric, their sister Béatrice and him from one rink to another for hockey games, and instead she encouraged him to sign up for downhill skiing.
 That decision came shortly after Bilodeau saw Jean-Luc Brassard win Olympic gold in moguls at the 1994 Winter Olympics in Lillehammer, Norway.
 So at the age of seven, he decided to quit hockey and try moguls.
 Bilodeau remains an avid hockey player, albeit recreationally.

 Bilodeau graduated from the Collège Jean-Eudes, a French-language high school in Montreal where he studied sciences.
-Bilodeau currently studies accounting at the John Molson School of Business of Concordia University.
+In 2014, it was reported that Bilodeau was studying accounting at the John Molson School of Business of Concordia University.

 Bilodeau says that his heroes are his brother Frédéric and Canadian freestyle skier Jean-Luc Brassard.
 In his free time, he enjoys skiing and playing the piano.
 Bilodeau speaks fluent French and English.

 Bilodeau was a presenter at the 2010 Juno Awards, presenting the award for Album of the Year to Michael Bublé.

-After his retirement, he continued his career as a student-accountant.
+After his retirement, he announced his plans to become an accountant.